-Most of the fencing is being powered from a Gallagher MX7500 energizer and Gallagher MR5000 energizer, with the latter bought when the Chambers family first began electric fencing.
+Most of the fencing is being powered by a Gallagher MX7500 Energizer and Gallagher MR5000 Energizer, with the latter bought when the Chambers family first began electric fencing.
 Both units run off the grid.

-Robert said the Westonfence has had a strong impact on the day-to-day management of their business.
+Robert said the Gallagher Westonfence has had a strong impact on the day-to-day management of their business.

 “We’ve developed this country and my overall belief is in looking after it, because if you look after your country it’s an economic return to you.”